witnet/documentation/smart-contracts/witnet-data-feeds/price-feeds-registry.md

 | [Price-**OMG/ETH-9**](https://github.com/witnet/witnet-price-feed-examples/blob/master/requests/OmgEthPrice.js) || **`e2960cc0`**
 | [Price-**OMG/USDT-6**](https://github.com/witnet/witnet-price-feed-examples/blob/master/requests/OmgUsdtPrice.js) || **`fb2c7795`**

+{% hint style="success" %}
-Clicking on any caption above will take you to the Javascript equivalent of the **RADON script** that will be processed by the Witnet oracle on every single price update of the corresponding currency pair.
+Clicking on any of the captions above will take you to the Javascript equivalent of the **RADON script** that will be processed by the Witnet oracle on every single price update of the corresponding currency pair.
+{% endhint %}

 {% hint style="tip" %}
-As introduced by the [2017 Witnet whitepaper](https://witnet.io/witnet-whitepaper.pdf), RADON is *"a flow-based, tacit, point-free scripting language [...] implemented as a domain specific language (DSL), [... that] includes normalization and aggregation methods in a MapReduce style"*.
+As introduced by the [2017 Witnet whitepaper](https://witnet.io/witnet-whitepaper.pdf), **RADON** is *"a flow-based, tacit, point-free scripting language [...] implemented as a domain specific language (DSL), [... that] includes normalization and aggregation methods in a MapReduce style"*.

 Basically, it specifies the math, filters, reducers and tally operator to apply to the values fetched from a set of given sources, as well as the witnessing thresholds and quality levels to be met by the Witnet oracle when solving the price update.
 {% endhint %}